HaiderAltaf/AM5017_ASSIGNMENT2/README.md

 - Then you will be prompt to give some inputs like you want to enter your data manually or have csv or excel file.
 - If manual then number of data for each variable.
 - If csv or excel file then you have to enter the path of the file(for window users -->Right click on your file then click on copy as path ) and paste in the prompted space.
+- and just follow some other instructions.
+- Within seconds you will get your results.
+- I have written the code in such a way that you will understand the concepts behind the finding correlation using different methods.